 Thanksgiving and The Mission Field around the Table

-November 25 is fast approaching.
+Thanksgiving is fastly approaching.
 You probably have logistics plans, meal plans, and maybe even shopping plans for Black Friday.
 But do you have a plan to be on mission for the Savior?

 Here are three serving suggestions to consider as your family gathers for turkey, stuffing, and all the fixings that come with Thanksgiving celebrations.